astuhlmacher/astuhlmacher.github.io/_pages/publications.md

 </div>

 **A. Stuhlmacher and J. L. Mathieu,  "Demand Response Potential of Drinking Water Distribution Networks", In: Proceedings of the 58th Hawaii International Conference on System Sciences (HICSS).
-Waikoloa, Hawaii, January, 2025.**
+Waikoloa, Hawaii, January 2025.**
 <center>
 <em> Best paper award for the Electric Energy Systems Track </em>
 </center>